modolabs/Harvard-Tour-Mobile-Web/doc/mw/moduletransit.rst

 Configuration
 =============

 Transit feed configuration is specified in feeds.ini.
 Similar to other feeds, each transit feed is specified in a section.
-However, when using merged live and static data, both the live and static classes are specified in a single block.
+When using merged live and static data, both the live and static classes are specified in a single block.
 For example, here a configuration to view three routes the Boston area's MBTA transit authority:

 .. code-block:: ini